 To illustrate, years ago, our first home in PA presented us with hard water loaded with minerals.
 This problem left our clothes with rust stains and damaged our dishwasher and washing machine.
 We had no idea the extent of damage minerals caused in our new home.

 However, in the long run, we wish we would have done the proper research beforehand.
 We could have avoided the expense and grief if we took the time to investigate.
-Fortunately, we installed a great water softening system, and thankfully this resolved our water problem.
+Fortunately, we installed a great water softening system (here is a DIY water softener installation guide from EcoPure Home), and thankfully this resolved our water problem.

 Typically, the most common problems from having excessive minerals in the water include: